PetraOleum/2016-Notes/Computability and Complexity.markdown

 Lemma:

-1. If A is computable and B is any set except &empty; or _N_, then A &le;m B.
+1. If A is computable and B is any set except &empty; or &#8469;, then A &le;m B.
 2. If A &le;m B and B is computable, then A is computable.

 Proof: exercise